thirumurthis/Learnings/Jaeger/install_jaeger.md

 </project>
 ```

-* Entry point of springboot application
+* The entry point of SpringBoot application.

 ```java